-- (1) Protect all Black Bear dens within a reserve zone, measuring at least 20 meters in width, around the Black Bear den. - (2) Despite subsection (1), alteration or removal of a Black Bear den or its reserve zone, or both, may occur, provided that: - (a) an intergovernmental process is completed; - (b) the alteration or removal is required for road access or to address a safety concern; and - (c) the alteration or removal does not occur during the winter hibernation season. - (3) Adjacent to any reserve zone required in subsection (1), maintain a management zone with an average width equal to 1.0 tree length, measured from the outer edge of the reserve zone, to protect the integrity of the reserve zone. - (4) Where practicable, maintain suitable western red cedar and yellow-cedar in management zones, for long term Black Bear den recruitment. - (5) Within the management zone required under subsection (3), alteration or removal of trees may occur, outside of the winter hibernation season, to: - (a) accommodate operational requirements for road and bridge construction, where no practicable alternative exists; - (b) accommodate road maintenance and deactivation, the removal of danger trees, and brushing and clearing within the right-of-way, for safety purposes, on any existing road under active tenure; or, - (c) mitigate the impact of windthrow.
+Objective 18 (1) Protect all Black Bear dens within a reserve zone, measuring at least 20 meters in width, around the Black Bear den.
+(2) Despite subsection (1), alteration or removal of a Black Bear den or its reserve zone, or both, may occur, provided that: (a) an intergovernmental process is completed; (b) the alteration or removal is required for road access or to address a safety concern; and (c) the alteration or removal does not occur during the winter hibernation season.
+(3) Adjacent to any reserve zone required in subsection (1), maintain a management zone with an average width equal to 1.0 tree length, measured from the outer edge of the reserve zone, to protect the integrity of the reserve zone.
+(4) Where practicable, maintain suitable western redcedar and yellow-cedar in management zones, for long term Black Bear den recruitment.
+(5) Within the management zone required under subsection (3), alteration or removal of trees may occur, outside of the winter hibernation season, to: (a) accommodate operational requirements for road and bridge construction, where no practicable alternative exists; (b) accommodate road maintenance and deactivation, the removal of danger trees, and brushing and clearing within the right-of-way, for safety purposes, on any existing road under active tenure; or, (c) mitigate the impact of windthrow.
 (6) All existing and newly discovered Black Bear dens and areas reserved or managed in accordance with subsections (1) to (5) must be documented and submitted to the Council of the Haida Nation and the Province of British Columbia at the end of each calendar year.
 (7) Where practicable, include trees, snags, stumps and logs that are greater than 0.80 meters in diameter within stand level retention, for the recruitment of future denning habitat.
-Strategy FDU 1 and FDU 2 1.
-The Holder will protect all Black Bear dens with a minimum 20 meter reserve zone width buffer around the den, subject to section 18(2).
-2. To protect the integrity of the Black Bear den reserve zone, a management zone consistent with the average width specified in section 18(3), will be located adjacent to the reserve zone.
+Strategy for FDU 1 and FDU 2 (1) The Holder will protect all Black Bear dens with a minimum 20 meter reserve zone width buffer around the den, subject to section 18(2).
+(2) To protect the integrity of the Black Bear den reserve zone, a management zone consistent with the average width equal to 1.0 tree length, will be located adjacent to the reserve zone.
 Where they exist within the management zone, the Holder will preserve western red and yellow cedar trees that are suitable for future black bear denning.
-3. Alteration or removal of trees from the management zone may occur as per section 18(5), subject to section 18(4).
-4. Prior to commencing timber harvesting or road construction activities in a development area, a Qualified Professional will complete a Black Bear den field assessment to determine the occurrence of Black Bear dens and to identify and recruit future denning habitat consistent with section 18(7).
-5. The Holder will comply with annual reporting requirements outlined in section 18(6) for Black Bear dens and adjacent reserve and management zones.
+(3) Alteration or removal of trees from the management zone may occur as per section 18(5), subject to section 18(4).
+(4) The Holder will comply with annual reporting requirements outlined in section 18(6) for Black Bear dens and adjacent reserve and management zones.
+(5) Prior to commencing timber harvesting or road construction activities in a development area, a Qualified Professional will complete a Black Bear den field assessment to determine the occurrence of Black Bear dens and to identify and recruit future denning habitat consistent with section 18(7).